phoenixframework/phoenix/C_routing.md

 - Resources may restrict the number of match function clauses by using the `only:` or `except:` options.
 - Any of these routes may be nested.
 - Any of these routes may be scoped to a given path.
-- Using the alias option in a scope can reduce the duplication in controller names.
+- Using the `as:` option in a scope can reduce the duplication.
 - Using the helper option for scoped routes eliminates unreachable paths.
 - Scoped routes may also be nested.